-- Record of distinction in service to the department, school, university, and profession. - Examples of promoting diversity and inclusion within SoC and Northwestern to improve recruitment, retention, and success of diverse populations of students. - Professional recognition at the state, national, or international level for accomplishments that demonstrate potential for developing national prominence in their fields. - Receiving recognition (e.g., awards, honors, fellowship) from discipline- specific professional organizations/societies, receiving board certification, invitation to peer-review scientific articles, associate editorship in clinical journals.
+- Record of distinction in service to the department, school, university, and profession. - Examples of promoting community and belonging within SoC and Northwestern to improve recruitment, retention, and success of student populations. - Professional recognition at the state, national, or international level for accomplishments that demonstrate potential for developing national prominence in their fields. - Receiving recognition (e.g., awards, honors, fellowship) from discipline- specific professional organizations/societies, receiving board certification, invitation to peer-review scientific articles, associate editorship in clinical journals.